In Cuba’s Tobacco Country, Farmers Roll Culture Into Every Authentic Cuban Cigar

 No tour of a tobacco farm in Viñales would be complete without a cigar rolling demonstration.
 This is a tradition that’s passed down through generations with each torcedor (master cigar roller) practicing the same rolling method and accompanying rituals and songs as those who came before.
 Torcedores make the process look easy, but make no mistake: It takes them years to master the art of rolling the perfect Cuban cigar.With the precision of an origami master, he carefully strips the center vein from a few tissuey tobacco leaves and flattens them to form a binder.
 He then tears bits of different types of filler leaves to create the perfect bouquet and places the bunch into the binder.
 A skilled torcedor uses only his experience to gauge the right assortment and weight.

 Watch carefully—within just a few moments, he kneads the leaves, pushing and pulling them until it forms an actual cigar.
 Finally, he seals it with a swipe of diluted honey dripping from the tip of his calloused finger.
 After trimming and smoothing the rough end with a rounded knife—the only instrument in the torcedor’s toolkit—the sombrero-clad roller will dip the end in pure honey.
 And it’s just the way iconic revolutionary Che Guevara liked his cigars.

-There’s a story rolled into each Cuban cigar—one that a label or box can’t adequately convey.
-Instead, hear it firsthand from the passionate tobacco farmers who still carry on this time-honored tradition today.
+There’s a story rolled into each authentic Cuban cigar—one that a label or box can’t adequately convey.
+Instead, hear it firsthand from the passionate tobacco farmers who still carry on this time-honored cigar culture today.